-1. Preheat oven to 375 degrees F. In a bowl, stir together granulated sugar, the 2 tablespoons flour and 1 teaspoon cinnamon.
+1. Preheat oven to 375 degrees F. In a bowl, stir together granulated sugar, 2 tablespoons flour, and 1 teaspoon cinnamon.
 Add peaches; toss to coat.
 Spread in the 2-quart Rada Cutlery Square Baker, set aside to be used as the filling.

 2. In a bowl stir together crushed graham crackers, brown sugar, 1/3 cup flour, oatmeal and 1/4 teaspoon cinnamon.
 Using the Rada Cutlery Food Chopper, cut in butter until mixture resembles coarse crumbs.
 Sprinkle topping evenly over the peach mixture.

 3. Bake uncovered for 40 to 45 minutes or until topping is golden brown.
 Serve warm.

 Use the following helpful hints when preparing peaches.

 - The peach skin, although edible, can become tough when cooked.
 To avoid this remove the skin before cooking.
 Blanch the peaches in boiling water about a minute then quickly plunge them into cold water to end the cooking process.
 The skin should come right off.
 Do not let them soak in the water, however.

 - After a peach is cut the flesh will darken the longer it is exposed to air.
 If you are not going to eat or cook your peaches immediately after they are sliced, here is a tip to slow down the darkening process.
 Dip the cut pieces in an acidic juice such as lemon juice or you can also use pineapple juice.
 These juices can be diluted with water if you choose to do so.
 The juice you select to dip the peaches in will affect the taste of the dish.
 For sweeter juices use pineapple or orange juice – or for a more savory dish choose to use lemon or lime juices.